RohanAdwankar/Capy/README.md

 <img src="./src/assets/capy.png" alt="Capy Logo" width="200"/>
-Capy is a MERN Stack web app that facilitates community by allowing users to create events and "pull up" to them!
+Capy is a MERN web app that facilitates community by allowing users to create events and "pull up" to them!

+# Technologies Used
+MERN stack
+MonogoDB
+Express.js
+React.js
+Node.js

 # Instructions to Run
 ```